Nicole ‘Snooki’ Polizzi Shares What She’s Really Grateful For This Holiday Season

 Nicole wore her dark tresses, which have golden highlights, in a messy topknot in the pic.
 She paired a black T-shirt and a tan jacket topper.
 With that, Nicole added a gold necklace that lay atop her collarbone.
 This had the first initials of all of her children fasted within the chain.
 She smiled and looked directly at the camera.

 Next to Nicole posed Lorenzo.
 The 8-year-old is the spitting image of Nicole’s husband Jionni LaValle.
 He had on a long-sleeved oatmeal-colored casual shirt with the logo for Air Jordan, which is a silhouette of basketball legend Michael Jordan making a slam dunk, on the garment’s left side.
-Atop that, he had on a long, silver necklace from which hung a cross.
+On top of that, he had on a long, silver necklace from which hung a cross.

 Giovanna wore her hair in the exact same fashion as her mother.
-She appeared to have on a long-sleeved shirt in the color white.
+She appeared to have on a long-sleeved white shirt.

-It seemed the clan was gathered together to wrap presents.
+It seemed the clan was gathered together to wrap some presents.
 In front of the trio was a box with red holiday paper attached to it.
 The image was taken in the home the family shares in northern New Jersey.
-Behind them is a portrait of Nicole and Jionni taken on their wedding day six years ago.
-Nicole honored her anniversary on November 30 where she posted a video of her reception and a message for her husband where she called him her “hunnie” as seen here.
+Behind them was a portrait of Nicole and Jionni taken on their wedding day six years ago.
+Nicole honored her anniversary on November 30 where she posted a video of her reception and a message for her husband where she called him her “hunnie,” as seen here.

 Followers of the former television star loved the family photo.